al-alamin/StracerBot/readme.md

 ## Project Overview
+This research project was developed as a part of course project for Large Scale Data Analytics (ENEL-619.3)

 ## Dataset
 Stack Exchange Data dump June, 2021.
 This contains all the data from 70+ stack exange websites such as (Stack Overflow, Server Fault)